consciouslifestyle

 The world you want is the one you have already chosen.

 Do you know how?
 Through your purchases.
-Through the things you buy.
-How much you consume and how you consume.
+Through the things you buy: food, clothes, objects and furniture… How much you consume and how you consume.

 This is how you vote: you do it with your wallet.
 And you do it without even thinking because it’s the conditioned reflex of unaware humans.